 Yes, many skincare items have Vitamin E, but you can also prioritize foods naturally high in Vitamin E:

-• Oils, such as sunflower, safflower, avocado, palm, and soybean oil
+- Plant oils, such as olive, sunflower, safflower, avocado, palm, and soybean oil

 read more: Vitamin E is a Skin Superfood